MAJA-Lin/jokes/pages/A limbless woman crying on the beach.___.md

 language:: [[English]]

 	- ## Content
+		- A limbless woman crying on the beach.
 		- A limbless woman is sitting on the beach crying as a man approaches her.
 		- "What's wrong?"
 He asks.
 		- "I've never been hugged before..." she responds.